Pivotal Cloud Cache Operator Guide

 - Under Balance other jobs in, select the AZ(s) you want to use for distributing other GemFire VMs.
 We recommend selecting all of them.

 - For Network, select your Elastic Runtime network.

 - For Service Network, select the network to be used for GemFire VMs.

 Settings: Smoke Tests

-smoke-tests errand that runs after tile installation to verify successful installation.
+smoke-tests errand that runs after tile installation.
+The errand verifies that your installation was successful.

-Select a plan from the list below to use when the
+From the list shown, select a plan to use when the

 smoke-tests errand runs.
 The